htefera/MLSystemsQualityEvaluation/README.md

 ## On The Problem of Software Quality In Machine Learning Systems

  Supervisor: [Prof. Dr. Volker Markl](https://www.tu.berlin/en/dima/about-us/prof-dr-volker-markl) <br>
-Volker Markl is a German computer scientist, database systems researcher, and a full professor Advisor:[Juan Soto](https://www.user.tu-berlin.de/juan.soto/) <br>
+Volker Markl is a German computer scientist, database systems researcher, and a full professor <br>
+ Advisor:[Juan Soto](https://www.user.tu-berlin.de/juan.soto/) <br>
  Juan Soto is an Academic Director in the Chair of Database Systems and Information Management at the Technische Universität Berlin